jashdubal/essence/README.md

 ## Installation

-Before installing Essence, ensure that you have Rust and Python installed on your system.
+Before installing essence, ensure that you have Rust and Python installed on your system.

 1. Install Rust:
    - Visit [https://rustup.rs/](https://rustup.rs/) and follow the instructions.